 John R. Drake

-Examines four primary stakeholders’ points of view–the manager, the user, the marketer, and the IT professional–to explore the practical interaction among theories and tradeoffs in designing a successful website.
+Presents the point of view for four primary stakeholders–the manager, the user, the marketer, and the IT professional–to explore the practical interaction among theories and tradeoffs in designing a successful e‑commerce program.

 Christoph Schneider, Mark Fuller, Joseph Valacich, and Joey George

-Presents project management as a team-based process and introduces key technologies.
-Includes IS examples throughout.
+Presents project management as a team-based process and introduces key technologies, including project management, group support, and organization memory systems.
+Includes IS specific examples throughout.
 Engages students in managing a project as part of the course.
-Updated for PMBOK version 6 and helps prepare students for certification.
+Prepares for PMBOK certification.

 James McKeen and Heather Smith